girmmy/transvero/README.md

 - Node.js (v16 or higher)
 - npm or yarn
 - Firebase project with Authentication and Firestore enabled
+- (Optional) AssemblyAI API key for speech recognition that works in all browsers
-- Modern browser with Web Speech API support (Chrome, Edge, Safari)
+- Modern browser (any modern browser works with API, Chrome/Edge/Safari for Web Speech API fallback)

 ## Setup Instructions